lwvmobile/m17-fme/README.md

 ### Encryption

 M17-FME supports both the encryption and decryption of Voice Stream using AES and Scrambler modes per specification.
 M17-FME also (experimentally and unofficially) supports encryption and decryption of Packet Data using AES and Scrambler modes.
 The official stance from M17-FME is that encryption should be used as a tool, and in the context of M17-FME, it is available as a learning tool.
 When using encryption mode with "OTAKD" enabled, M17-FME will craft and send Packet Data formatted with your encryption key, encryption type, and encryption subtype at the start of any TX.
 "Over the Air Key Delivery" or "OTAKD" was devised as a method to both allow and learn form the use of encryption, but to also freely and openly provide the encryption key to others to use while decoding.
 This 'format' is NOT per M17 specification, but is a method devised internally to allow the use of encryption while sharing the key for others.
 OTAKD can be enabled by using the `-O` command line option, or using the `O` or `o` keyboard shortcut in the Ncurses Terminal.

+NOTE: Encryption Modes and Ncurses Shortcuts pertaining to Encryption will be disabled during any IP Reflector Client Sessions.

 ### secp256r1 Signatures with Private and Public Keys